The application is now open for the Dwight Hall Community…

 Dwight Hall at Yale administers several academic-year opportunities, such as the Dwight Hall Urban Fellows, New Haven Interns, Public School Interns, and Community Mental Health Fellows.
 These programs are designed for Yale undergraduates to have intensive experiences learning from New Haven community partners.

 This program is designed to support students who are already active within the social sector and the communities they serve by providing a financial incentive, a cohort of peers, and professional platforms for reflection, communication, and personal development.
-After a successful pilot year in the 2020-2021 academic year, Dwight Hall is continuing the program for a third year.
+After a successful pilot year in the 2020-2021 academic year, Dwight Hall is continuing the program for a fourth year.

 Students will submit an application detailing a semester-long activity designed in collaboration with a community partner.
 Funding is limited and selection follows the criteria and preferences listed below.